-Tuesday that its employees will have up to one year of unlimited, paid parental leave following childbirth, excluding
+Netflix announced Tuesday it will offer up to one year of paid parental leave for employees

 Our young, working parents struggle to afford to do the best for themselves and their families, but their choices are constrained.
 They must choose between paying the bills (which are even higher with the new family addition) and staying home long enough to recuperate from childbirth and bond with their infant during those critical early months.

 As a business school dean and former executive, I fully understand the challenges that companies have in addressing this conflict – and the smaller the company, the greater the challenge.
 This challenge becomes more acute when one considers that companies such as Netflix, as well as the growing number of other companies that offer substantial parental leave, will ultimately win the talent wars for bright, innovative and committed young people.

 As Netflix’s chief talent officer Tawni Cranz wisely noted, “Netflix’s continued success hinges on us competing for and keeping the most talented individuals in their field.
 Experience shows people perform better at work when they’re not worrying about home.”